ForgeGit/ignite_wotlk/README.md

 <img src="img/ignite3.png" />

-This in a vacuum is works, until you consider that a mob can die before an ignite has time to tick, resulting in "lost" ignite damage.
+This in a vacuum  works flawlessly, because ignite will always have time to tick in an infinite timeline.
+In reality, a mob can die before an ignite has time to tick, resulting in "lost" ignite damage.

 If you crit for 10,000 1 second before the boss dies, your 4,000 ignite won't have 4 seconds to tick twice (2s for each tick).
 You "lost" this ignite damage.